vigneshsai74/Nashville-Housing-Data-Cleaning/README.md

 # Nashville-Housing-Data-Cleaning
-Housing Data cleaning using SQL
+Data cleaning by eliminating duplicate and null records